MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/corpus.md

 # Corpus

-The corpus is a top-level folder that the most important basic functionalities to deal with the object model.
+The corpus is a top-level folder that provides the most important basic functionalities to deal with the object model.
 There will usually only be one corpus when dealing with the OM.

 ```
 public class CdmCorpusDefinition extends CdmFolderDefinition